-Today there are a number of smaller companies that have products that compete with our Video Eyewear products that use binocular display module (BDM) produced by Kopin Corporation (Kopin).
-Kopin offers QVGA and VGA binocular display modules (BDMs) complete with drive electronics to original equipment manufacturers (OEMs).
-Those modules are designed for easy customization by OEMs and include microdisplays, backlights, optics and drive electronics.
+There are a number of smaller companies that have products that compete with our Video Eyewear products.
+They generally use binocular display module (BDM) produced by Kopin Corporation (Kopin).
+Kopin offers binocular display modules (BDMs) of varying resolutions to original equipment manufacturers (OEMs).
+Those modules are designed for easy customization by OEMs and include microdisplays, backlights, optics and optional drive electronics.
 The availability of those BDMs has greatly reduced the investment required for new competitors to enter the business.
 Currently, Kopin BDMs are primarily used by Asian-based Video Eyewear manufacturers.
+We believe that the products produced by those manufacturers have one or more of the deficiencies described above.
 Kopin does not currently compete with Vuzix at the retail level.
 Kopin is also our primary supplier of microdisplays and we supply them display drive PCB electronics for their military night vision customers.